Exercise is Medicine™ Program

 Physical inactivity is a fast-growing public health problem in this country and contributes to a variety of chronic diseases and health complications, including obesity, coronary artery disease, diabetes, high blood pressure, cancer, depression and anxiety, arthritis and osteoporosis.
 In addition to improving a patient’s overall health, increasing physical activity has proven effective in the treatment and prevention of more than 40 chronic diseases including diabetes, heart disease, obesity and hypertension.
 This program provides you access to the HealthPlex for using exercise as a ‘medicine’ to help prevent or manage many of the most common chronic health conditions.

 Community members of the Northwest Corridor gain access to the JCSU HealthPlex fitness equipment through Medical Referrals from their primary medical care provider.
-Each participant will go through a consultation which includes a fitness assessment.
+Upon completion of the medical referral participants will complete a Health Questionnaire and a fitness assessment.
 From this, a personalized exercise program will be provided to every Medical Referral participant.

 Wounded Warriors Project®

 The Wounded Warrior Project® is a national program that takes a holistic approach when serving injured service members and their families to nurture the mind and body, and encourage economic empowerment and engagement.
 Through a high-touch and interactive approach, the Wounded Warrior Project® hopes to foster the most successful, well-adjusted generation of wounded service members in our nation's history.